37. Using God’s Word as a Mirror

-At that time, I reflected on my own narcissistic mindset and found it to be really shameful.
+At that time, I realized that although I had previously actively read God’s words, and was able to check myself against the words of God which exposes man, I had only been content to acknowledge that I possessed the corruptions revealed by God’s words, and I had no knowledge whatever about my nature or essence after being corrupted by Satan.
+By doing this, I had not truly accepted the judgment and chastisement of God’s words and I was unable to achieve dispositional change.
+I also reflected on my self-righteous mindset and found it to be really shameful.
 Being exposed by God truly convinced me and allowed me to clearly see that I do not truly know myself.
-From now on, I wish to recognize my corrupt essence through the word by which God exposes man, and courageously face the facts and accept God’s judgment and chastisement, and pruning and dealing, so that my disposition may soon be changed.
+From now on, I wish to know my corrupt essence through the word by which God exposes man, courageously face the fact that I have been deeply corrupted by Satan, accept God’s judgment and chastisement, and pruning and dealing, and pursue the truth hard, so that my disposition may soon be changed.